vmware-archive/vsphere-storage-for-docker/README.md

 -  Full volume name with format like "volume@datastore" cannot be specified in the compose file for stack deployment. [#1315](https://github.com/vmware/docker-volume-vsphere/issues/1315).
 It is a docker compose issue and a workaround has been provided in the issue.
 -  Specifying "Datastore Cluster" name during volume creation is not supported.
 Datastore clusters (as a part of Storage DRS) is a VC feature and not available on individual ESX. [#556](https://github.com/vmware/docker-volume-vsphere/issues/556)
 -  Volume creation using VFAT filesystem is not working currently. [#1327](https://github.com/vmware/docker-volume-vsphere/issues/1327)
+-  Volume is not shown when running ```docker volume ls``` and ```vmdkops_admin volume ls``` command after performing Storage vMotion of VM when volume is attached to VM.
+It is an expected behavior since Storage vMotion changes the location and name of attached vmdk files.
+We only see this when trying to do Storage vMotion with volume attached.
+So avoid Storage vMotion when volume is attached. [#1618](https://github.com/vmware/docker-volume-vsphere/issues/1618)

 ## Contact us